JorgeJMarroquin/IDMX268-BLOG/src/content/posts/2020-09-28-be-bold-with-style.md

 Remember that although it is important to be mindful about your font choices, sometimes you might be running out of time to release a website, and in the hurry of choosing the best possible font, you might ended up choosing and over-design font that will display the wrong message or make your users more confuse than happy.

 ![](/assets/alwaysmine.png "AlwaysMine")

+*Trusting the crowds:*

+If you are looking for the best possible font available on the web, you might find it, but you might have to pay the price.
+However, today Google fonts has a broad list of free fonts that you might want to use for your next project without hurting your wallet.
+Among the most accepted and commonly used for the crowds are: Roboto, Open Sans, Oswald, Raleway, Lora, Work Sans, among others.